 This is a comprehensive course, structured in two equal parts:

-Students complete 8 units selected from those listed under any major, extended major or minor offered in the Bachelor of Arts including at least one Arts listed minor (24 points) in an area of study different to your Arts major from part B. You may replace the minor with a second Arts major by using electives units available in Part A.
+Students complete eight units selected from those listed under any major, extended major or minor offered in the Bachelor of Arts including at least one arts listed minor (24 points) in an area of study different to your arts major from part B. You may replace the minor with a second arts major by using electives units available in Part A.